 As mentioned above, there are a few associations Pennsylvania substance abuse professionals can turn to--whether that's for continuing education, certification, or state requirements.

-Here's a look at each organization and what they do for counselors and candidates in this field:
+Here's a look at each organization and what they do for alcohol and drug counselors and candidates in this field:

 Pennsylvania Certification Board (PCB)

-The same Board that issues licenses to mental health counselors and social workers.
-The PCB site serves as a resource for prospective candidates looking for info on becoming a counselor and how to navigate the process.
+The same pennsylvania certification Board that issues licenses to mental health counselors and social workers.
+The PCB site serves as a resource for prospective candidates looking for info on becoming a substance abuse counselor and how to navigate the process.
 Their official website is quite helpful and features classes, study guides, and even offers a pre-application education review so you know where you stand.

 The International Credentialing Organization.
 The PCB is actually a member of this organization, and they offer reciprocal licensing, so those moving between states can easily transfer their license and continue their work.
 The IC&RC is responsible for issuing the licensing exam and they set the standard for the profession on a global scale.
 Their website functions as a resource for those looking to learn more about the testing process.

 The Pennsylvania Association for Addiction Professionals is the local chapter of the NAADAC, a professional organization for addiction professionals.
 The site offers webinars, seminars, and other ongoing training and networking services.
-It’s an optional, paid membership, but many counselors find the association to be a good resource.
+It’s an optional, paid membership, but many alcohol and drug counselors find the association to be a good resource.